leeyspaul/katacoda-concurrency-basics-in-go/concurrency-basics-in-go/step3.md

 # Conclusion
 In this exercise you succesfully implemented WaitGroups to synchronize concurrent code.
 Great job!

 This is just the beginning of writing concurrent code that works in Go!
-We hope that this was useful in at least getting started and understanding how to identify data races and implement basic blocking with channels and WaitGroups!
+I hope that this was useful in getting started on understanding how to identify data races and implement basic blocking with channels and WaitGroups!